cisco/cisco-network-puppet-module/README.md

 VRF name.
 Required.
 Valid values are string.
 The name 'default' is a valid VRF representing the global bgp.

 ##### `neighbor`
 Neighbor Identifier.
 Required.
 Valid values are string.
 Neighbors may use IPv4 or IPv6 notation, with or without prefix length.
+Specifying ip/prefix format is not supported on IOS XR.

 ##### `description`
 Description of the neighbor.
 Valid value is string.